RTS2/rts2/scripts/rts2saf/sphinx/integration.rst

 rts2-centrlad configuration
 ---------------------------
-Restore the real /etc/rts2/devices file.
+Restore the real /etc/rts2/devices file in case you wish them be present

 rts2-selector configuration